akielaries/openGPMP/Julia/README.md

 # Usage
-Julia is not inherently an Object-Oriented Programming Languages, however, the source C++ code makes use of namespaces and classes.
+Julia is not inherently an Object-Oriented Programming Language, however, the source C++ code makes use of namespaces and classes.
 In openMTPK, each Class of and its encapsulated method are housed in an overarching namespace `mtpk`.
 Thus to use methods of a given